bibak453/py_heart/README.md

 }
 ```

-NOTE: This action does not hide the nvl window during loading the character.
-It does not seem to change the character that's already displayed, but this needs further code investigating.

 ```
 ChangeCharacter 02 04 03
 ```

-**ChangeCharacter** takes the same parameters as the **LoadCharacter**, but it appears to also add more in between visual effects:
+**ChangeCharacter** takes the same parameters as the **LoadCharacter**, but it also:
-1. We hide the nvl window
+1. Hide the nvl window
-2. We use the **LoadCharacter** function
+2. Use the **LoadCharacter** function effectively changing the displayed character.
-3. We show the nvl window again
+3. Shows the nvl window again

 NOTE: **LoadCharacterC2** seems to do basically the same thing as the **ChangeCharacter**.
 It's invoked only once in the whole game (0530.SCN.TEXT).